Google Search Ads 101

-- Logo Click URL: When the expanded logo image is clicked, the user is then taken to this URL and it must match the domain of the display URL.
+- Logo Click URL: After clicking on the expanded logo image, the user is then taken to this URL and it must match the domain of the display URL.

 - Message: Minimum of 1 line, maximum of 3 lines, no character limit, but use fewer than 35 characters per line for best visibility.

 - Call-to-Action Button: Unless the ad uses custom invites, Google Ads automatically creates the text.